-The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations: U.S. News & World Report America’s Best Colleges, Princeton Review, PayScale, G.I.
+The excellence of Lawrence Technological University’s programs is recognized by independent comparative guidebooks and other organizations, such as U.S. News & World Report, Princeton Review, the Brookings Institution, PayScale, Business Insider, G.I.
 Jobs, and the Association of Independent Technological Universities.

-U.S. News & World Report also listed LTU as one of the Best Colleges for Veterans to help veterans pursue a college education under the Post-9/11 GI Bill.
-The rankings provide data and information on schools that offer federal benefits, including tuition and housing assistance, to veterans and active service members.
+U.S. News & World Report also ranked LTU 26th on it list of the Best Colleges for Veterans in the Midwest in 2017, the highest ranking of any university in Michigan.
+The list includes schools that fully participate in federal initiatives helping veterans and active service members pursue a college education under the Post-9/11 GI Bill and other federal benefits, including tuition and housing assistance.

-Lawrence Technological University has earned the “Best in the Midwest” designation for the fifth year in a row from The Princeton Review, based on academic excellence and a student survey.
-Lawrence Tech was among the 155 colleges selected in the 12-state Midwest Region and 643 colleges selected overall, representing 25 percent of the nation’s 2,500 four-year colleges.
+Lawrence Technological University has earned the 2017 “Best in the Midwest” designation for the eighth year in a row from The Princeton Review, based on academic excellence and a student survey.
+Lawrence Tech was among the 156 colleges selected in the 12-state Midwest Region.
+The Princeton Review's regional best lists constitute about 25 percent of the nation’s more than 2,500 four-year colleges.

-Lawrence Technological University has been named to the Military Friendly Schools list for 2014 compiled by G.I.
+Lawrence Technological University has been named to the Military Friendly Schools list for 2017 compiled by G.I.
 Jobs.
-The list honors the top 20 percent of colleges, universities and trade schools that are doing the most to embrace America’s veterans as students.
-This is the fifth year in a row that LTU has been honored as Military Friendly.
+The Military Friendly® Schools designation is awarded to the top colleges,universities, and schools that are doing the most to embrace America’s military students and that dedicate resources to ensure their success both in the classroom and after graduation.
+This is the seventh year in a row that LTU has been honored as Military Friendly.

 Tens of billions of dollars in tuition money in the Post-9/11 GI Bill make it easier for veterans to pay for college, but it is often difficult to find the right institution or academic program.
 “Veterans need a trusted friend to help them decide where to get educated.
 The Military Friendly Schools list is that trusted friend,” said Rich McCormack, publisher of the Pittsburgh-based G.I.
 Jobs.